One of the worst things about owning a dog is that our beloved companions’ lifespans are much shorter than ours.

 In this case, the dosage will be much higher than is “safe,” so it will halt your pet’s breathing.

-Your dog will fall asleep before this happens, so he will not feel any pain or know what is happening.
-This process takes about 10 to 20 seconds, and you will likely be able to hold your pet throughout the entire thing.
+Your dog will fall asleep and experience a loss of consciousness before this happens, so he will not feel any pain or know what is happening.
+This individual process takes about 10 to 20 seconds, and you will likely be able to hold your pet throughout the entire thing.